 "Are you fighting with your studio?
 STOP IT!
 Stop the insanity!!!
 Seriously, you aren't hearing things properly.
 I guarantee it.
 Your monitoring situation sucks and the your results will suck as well until you get this under control.
 Again, I guarantee it.
-For the project studio and songwriter, enter the Dangerous Music D-Box.
+For the project studio, songwriter, and location recordist - enter the Dangerous Music D-Box.

 So, what is the Dangerous Music D-Box?
 Well, simply put - it's everything you need that you've been missing.
 No, it's not a new front end for your system; it's the whole monitoring chain minus your monitors.